yutaro21jp/sovereign-university-data/courses/btc101/en.md

 Keep in mind to choose the right wallet for your needs and usage: detailed tutorials on managing and securing different wallets are available in the [tutorial section of our university](https://planb.network/tutorials/wallet).

-If, during your journey down the rabbit hole, you want to learn more about building a Bitcoin wallet, from entropy to receiving addresses, I recommend the CYP 201 course dedicated to this topic:
+If, during your journey down the rabbit hole, you want to learn more about building a Bitcoin wallet, from entropy to receiving addresses, we recommend the CYP 201 course dedicated to this topic:

 https://planb.network/courses/cyp201